dellsystem/gitchallenge.com/README.md

-GitChallenge
+gitchallenge
 =========
 ---
-GitChallenge is a platform for gameifying open source contributions!
+gitchallenge is a platform for gameifying open source contributions!
 Solve issues on projects in the language of your choice to earn GitPoints

-We think you'll want to use GitChallenge because:
+We think you'll want to use gitchallenge because:

   >- It helps you discover awesome open source projects